 Changes to the PAT

-- The 2021 test will take the same format as the past papers from 2018, 2019 and 2020 however the older papers will still be of use when preparing
+- The 2023 test will still take the same question format as the past papers from 2018, 2019 and 2020: these and the older papers will still be of use when preparing

 - In 2017, the physics and maths sections were mixed up with one another rather than being two distinct sections